dudash/openshift-workshops/www/3.3/default/workshop-lab-cicd.md

 </div>

 ### The OpenShift pipeline plugin
 Now let's make sure we have the OpenShift Pipeline [plugin][2] properly installed within Jenkins.
 It will be used to define our application lifecycle and to let our Jenkins jobs perform commands on our OpenShift cluster.
+It is possible that the plugin is already installed in your environment, so use these steps to verify if it is installed and install it if is not.
 <div class="panel-group" id="accordionB" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">
     <div class="panel-heading" role="tab" id="headingBOne">